cerplot/luigi/doc/example_top_artists.rst

 Running the command again will do nothing because the output file is already created.
-In that sense, any task in Luigi is *idempotent* because running it many times gives the same outcome as running it once.
+In that sense, any step in Luigi is *idempotent* because running it many times gives the same outcome as running it once.
 Note that unlike Makefile, the output will not be recreated when any of the input files is modified.